lanl-campaign-ngp/c2-fastbit/README.md

 XXXX XX            XX XX          XX XXXXXXXXXX   XX       XX XX            XXXXXX
 ```

-This is LANL's re-distribution of Lawrence Berkeley National Laboratory's FastBit 2.0.3 codebase with the build system switched from GNU autotools to cmake.
-The original FastBit code is available at [code.lbl.gov](https://code.lbl.gov/projects/fastbit/).
+**This is LANL's re-distribution of Lawrence Berkeley National Laboratory's FastBit 2.0.3 codebase with the build system switched from GNU autotools to cmake.** The original FastBit code is available at [code.lbl.gov](https://code.lbl.gov/projects/fastbit/).
 Visit [sdm.lbl.gov](https://sdm.lbl.gov/fastbit/) for more information regarding the technology, use cases, and documentations of the software.
 FastBit is open-source software.
 The original codebase uses a GNU autotools based build system.
-This re-distribution allows people to use cmake to more easily build the software especially for crosscompiling purposes.
+This re-distribution allows people to use cmake to more easily build the software especially for crosscompiling.

 # Platform